 Opioid abuse, addiction, and overdose are considered serious public health concerns in the United States.
 Below is a list of some of the most common prescription and illegal narcotics.

-Opium is one of the initial pain relievers that many prescription narcotics (like morphine, codeine, oxycodone, etc.) are synthesized from.
-Heroin is also made from the opium poppy plant.
-Opium is not as common a drug of abuse in the United States as other opioids are, and it is rarely considered for medical use in its traditional form.
+The opioid alkaloids contained in opium extracts (e.g., codeine, morphine, thebaine) are used to synthesize many prescription narcotics (like morphine, codeine, oxycodone, etc.).
+Heroin is also made from raw materials obtained from the opium poppy plant.
+Opium is not as common a drug of abuse in the United States as other opioids are, and outside of limited use as an anti-diarrheal agent, has no medical use in its traditional form.

 As prescription opioids become costlier and less accessible, individuals may be opting for cheaper opiates like heroin.
 The CDC reports that three out of four people who initiate heroin use began by abusing a prescription opioid, close to half of those who use heroin are addicted to prescription opioids, and nine out of 10 also abuse another drug.

 Overdose is a major risk of abuse.
 Heroin overdose deaths increased more than 20 percent from 2014 to 2015, and close to 13,000 people died as the result of a heroin overdose in 2015, the CDC publishes.
 A heroin overdose is indicated by dilated pupils, difficulties breathing, stupor, sluggish movements, mental confusion, clammy and cold skin, slow heart rate and blood pressure, a bluish tinge to the nails and lips, and a potential loss of consciousness.
 It should be considered a medical emergency.